wr0ngway/lumber/README.md

     require 'lumber/server'
     mount Lumber::Server, :at => "/lumber"

 This will allow you to temporarily set lower log levels for specific loggers - e.g. if you want a specific model to have DEBUG logging for the next hour.
-For this to work, you need to activat

 Copyright